 Calling all oatmeal lovers: This weekday breakfast is a breeze to make.
 Microwave oats and milk (you can use regular milk or a dairy-free alternative if you'd prefer).
 Then, mix in your preferred protein powder.
 Feel free to experiment with combos that delight your taste buds such as chocolate protein powder and raspberries.

 Get the Oh Yeah!
 Protein Oatmeal recipe and nutrition info here.

 3. Coconut Silver Dollar Protein Pancakes

-Coconut flour along with coconut milk help give these gluten-free silver dollar pancakes a tropical taste.
+Coconut flour and coconut milk helps give these gluten-free silver dollar pancakes a tropical taste.
 The recipe also calls for vanilla-flavored pea protein, which results in the same gains in muscle thickness as whey protein, according to a January 2015 article in the Journal of the International Society of Sports Nutrition.

 Get the Gluten-Free Coconut Silver Dollar Protein Pancakes recipe and nutrition info here.